-Instructions on how to restore peeling buttons on you Mercedes-Benz
+Instructions on how to restore peeling buttons on your Mercedes-Benz

 You can also use this leather and vinyl repair kit if you are trying to fix leather or vinyl repairs.
-It works for tears, burns, peeling and cuts.
-It even has several colors included so that you can match your existing color.
+It works for tears, burns, peeling, and cuts.
+It even has several colors included to match your existing color.

 |Step 5: Let the paint dry for a few hours before you can press on the buttons again.|

-Note: If you have a large plastic interior trim that you need to restore you may want to remove it from your car and use Interior Vinyl Paint.
-This is a better approach to get satisfying results than just using the touch-up paint brush.
+Note: If you have a large plastic interior trim that you need to restore, you may want to remove it from your car and use Interior Vinyl Paint.
+This is a better approach to satisfying results than using the touch-up paintbrush.

 Use the comments section below to let us know how you restored the buttons on your Mercedes-Benz.